5 Random Pages

 Site visit 2008

-A visit to the site in April 2008, reported the existence of additional access west of the Blantyre Farm Road into the area containing the battery's remains.
-At the time, there did not appear to be any indication as to their purpose, however they do give vehicular access to the north and south extents of the area.
+During 2008, additional access points west of the Blantyre Farm Road and leading into the area containing the battery's remains were reported.
+At the time, there was no indication as to their purpose, however they were noted to give vehicular access to the north and south extents of the area.

 Photographs